 While it is still very uncommon for settlement amounts to exceed policy limits, it is worth noting that both car accident frequency and claim severity have been increasing, and losses have exceeded premiums for the past decade.
 This has led to rising insurance costs in recent years as insurance companies try to mitigate their losses, but it is also an indication that purchasing sufficient auto insurance coverage is becoming even more important for individuals as expenses from collisions increase.

 Understanding Policy Limits

-- Uninsured/underinsured motorist: This coverage will help cover the expenses if another person causes an accident and doesn’t have enough insurance to cover the damage.
-There are several types of uninsured/underinsured motorist coverage, usually indicated on your insurance policy with abbreviations:
+- Uninsured/underinsured motorist: Covers the expenses if another person causes an accident and doesn’t have enough insurance to cover the damage:

 - Uninsured motorist (general): UM

 - Underinsured motorist (general): UIM

 - Personal injury protection: Also referred to as PIP or no-fault, this coverage is usually provided as per-person and per-accident limits, and is used to cover things such as medical expenses, rehabilitation, disability, or loss of income caused by a car accident.